stogaja/Tanzanian-Water-Project/README.md

 # Pump it Up: Data Mining the Water Table
 ## My analysis for the Driven Data competition

-By Sons of Analysts 2022
+By Sons of Analysts | Moringa School 2022

 ## Research question